 Content federation services go beyond the federated search techniques that were originally introduced in 1997.
 With content federation services, end-users gain a single, central location from which they can search and access all content across the organization.
 Search results can be enhanced by metadata, specialized indexes, and custom data models, improving the relevance and precision of results.
 In comparison, basic federated searches typically introduce challenges when trying to consolidate all of the search results, often returning inaccurate and irrelevant information retrieved from full-text content or displaying results that are unavailable for user access.

 An independent survey conducted in 2019 by Censuswide, commissioned by Nuxeo, indicated that nearly 75% of organizations have information spread across multiple systems, much of it disconnected.
 The survey also revealed that on average each organization had 9 different systems in use.

 Enterprises that recognize the value of progressively moving their business applications and content to the cloud still face the challenge of dealing with proprietary legacy applications and the data files that are still in use.
 Practically, it’s not always cost-effective to migrate petabytes of data to the cloud and maintain linkages to proprietary on-premises systems.

-The solution in many instances is to select a platform based on a modern architecture that can operate across on-premises, cloud-based, and hybrid environments.
+The solution in many instances is to select a platform based on a modern content services architecture that can operate across on-premises, cloud-based, and hybrid environments.
 In such a complex infrastructure, content federation services can effectively unify collections of data and objects across environments, keeping content searchable and accessible throughout the organization.
 This approach can help organizations realize the full benefit of digital transformation and extract maximum value from both old and new content types.

 Building a Better Bridge